Russel Williams - Looking Through the Horse’s Eyes

 Iain: Well,... there’s a mental effort because I have to get used to your voice…

-Russel: Well whatever, whatever, but then there is just this, operating momentarily within your perception
+Russel: But then there is just this, operating momentarily within your perception

 Iain: I’m fully concentrated on what’s happening here.